borissov/vim-mysql-suggestions/README.md

 #vim-mysql-suggestions
 ##About
-A plugin of VIM to show suggestion from MySQL database.
+A plugin of VIM to show suggestions from MySQL database structure.

 ##Installation
 Via Plugin Manager